withnosalt/loa-details/.github/README.md

 This is a temporary fork for users who want to run loa-details on linux.
-And possibly MacOS.

 package.json uses a fork of meter-core that removes raw-packet-sniffer: https://github.com/withnosalt/meter-core

 this fork only sets the meter-core package to that repo

 Warning: loa-details performs raw packet capture in an electron app.
-That's the main hurdle to getting it running in linux.
+That's the main hurdle to getting it running on non-windows operating systems.

 # Running dev on linux